David Morris (jeweller): Locations

 In 1969, David Morris moved to its first Mayfair location on Conduit Street and in 1996 relocated to its current headquarters at 180 New Bond Street.
 David Morris has one of the last workshops on Bond Street, above the boutique.

 The London flagship is a townhouse dating from 1908 and is one of the few historically Grade II* listed buildings on Bond Street.
 It was designed by Scots architect William Flockhart.

 In addition to the New Bond Street flagship, David Morris has further boutiques in Harrods - London, Dubai, Abu Dhabi, Doha and Hong Kong.
 The brand is also represented through partners in Baku, Riyadh and Jeddah.

 Notable works

 Royal Connections

 David Morris' first royal connection came in the form of a commission from the Government of Liechtenstein for a bespoke sapphire and diamond tiara which was presented to Countess Kinsky of Austria by Crown Prince Hans Adam on the occasion of their marriage in July 1967.

 More recently, a David Morris creation was seen around the world on the bonnet of the vintage Aston Martin car driven down the Mall in London by the Duke and Duchess of Cambridge on their wedding day.
-The car, which belongs to the Prince of Wales, was a gift from his mother the Queen and is mounted with a small dragon, a commission from David Morris for the prince's 21st birthday.
+The car, which belonged to the Prince of Wales, was a gift from his mother the Queen and is mounted with a small dragon, a commission from David Morris for the prince's 21st birthday.